chintanbhargave/R/BasicProjects/5.Demographic Analysis/README.txt

 You are required to produce a scatterplot illustrating Birth Rate and Internet Usage statistic by Country.

 The scatterplot needs to also be categorised by Countries' Income groups.

-The data is provided into DemographicData.csv
+The data is provided into DemographicData.csv.

+The data frames are used in this project and some basic operations on data frames are performed for practice.